rradczewski/ymmv/_drafts/ftt-everything-needs-a-retrospective.md

 image: "assets/everything-needs-a-retrospective.jpg"
 image_alt: "A photocollage of the retro results of a few retros.
 Lots of colorful post its on flipcharts with drawings on them"
 ---
-I spend most of my time at work collaborating with people.
-Everything, from mentoring developers over creating a enjoyable engineering culture to building great products involves at least two individuals.
+We spend most of our time at work collaborating with people.
+Everything, from mentoring someone over creating a enjoyable engineering culture to building great products involves at least two individuals.
 To understand what works and what does not and to continuously improve our way of working, I strive to add retrospectives to every collaboration, be it a meeting or a pairing session.

 ### Context

 You're in a meeting, a mentoring or a pairing session, or really any situation where collaboration between individuals happens.
-You want to understand how everyone present perceived the meeting, share your own observations and first and foremost you want to improve every following collaboration.
+You want to understand how everyone present perceived the meeting, share your own observations but first and foremost, you want to improve every following collaboration.

 In situations where you are mentoring, you want to understand how your methods are received and if you can do anything to improve the learning experience for your mentee.